OG-Hunter/seditiontracker.github.io-/docs/_suspects/joshua-lollar.md

 perpwalk:
 quote: "Just got gassed and fought with cops that I never thought would happen."
 title: Joshua Lollar charged on January 15, 2021
-description: Click for latest case details.
-Suspects considered innocent until proven guilty.
+description: Convicted on May 22, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true